The System That Wouldn’t Die

 Or VBA.

-It’s a story about what happens when “temporary” isn’t given an expiration date.
+It’s about what happens when “temporary” isn’t given an expiration date.

 Every developer has a system like this somewhere in their past.